Skip to main content

 Lauren Lewallen is a first-year doctoral student in the Higher Education PhD program at NYU Steinhardt.
 She received a four-year IES-PIRT fellowship in 2023.
 Her research interests focus on student access and success regarding structures and policy in place to best support holistic educational equity.
 Lauren recently graduated from the University of Michigan, Ann Arbor in Spring 2023 where she received her M.A. in Higher Education, Administration with a concentration in Management and Organizations.
 Prior to graduate school, Lauren received her B.S.Ed. from Central Michigan University in K-8 Education in 2020, where she went on to teach Grade 8, U.S. History before transitioning to the field and studies of higher education.
 In higher education, Lauren has worked in the following functional areas: Fraternity and Sorority Life, Residential Life, curriculum development, and student organization advising.
 At the University of Michigan, Lauren also worked as a Graduate Student Instructor for two years for the Quantitative Methods in the Social Sciences (QMSS) program.
 Most recently, Lauren worked at Stanford University for Summer 2023 in a residential life role as a House Director (HD) for Summer Session, working with students who are visiting for the summer quarter from 50+ countries.

-Christine Park is a doctoral student and IES-PIRT fellow in the Psychology and Social Intervention program at the NYU Steinhardt School of Culture, Education, and Human Development.
-She is interested in 1) studying social emotional development across diverse cultures/contexts and 2) developing school-based interventions that sustain diverse cultural identities and facilitate intercultural relationships.
-Prior to joining the program, Christine worked as a research coordinator for Stephanie Jones on projects related to improving the implementation and accessibility of social emotional learning programs in US-based elementary schools.
+Christine Park is a doctoral student and IES-PIRT fellow in the Psychology and Social Intervention program at NYU Steinhardt.
+Broadly speaking, her research interests lie at the intersection of social emotional learning (SEL) and culture/context.
+She is interested in developing equitable and culturally responsive/sustaining SEL interventions and programming for schools, with a particular interest in the role of adult SEL and social networks in intervention implementation and outcomes.
+Prior to joining the program, Christine worked as a research coordinator for Stephanie Jones on projects related to improving the implementation and accessibility of SEL programs in US-based elementary schools.
 She received a B.A. in Psychology from Boston College, and an M.Ed. in Human Development and Psychology from the Harvard Graduate School of Education.

 Abby Richburg (she/they) is a doctoral student in the Psychology and Social Intervention program.
 They received a four-year IES-PIRT fellowship in 2023.
 Abby is interested in evaluating interventions that assist youth in navigating and resisting interlocking structures of oppression within their school contexts, particularly for LGBTQ+ students in United States public schools.
 Prior to joining the program, Abby received her MA in psychology from NYU GSAS and BA in psychology and cognitive science from the University of Michigan.